5 Ways to Round a Formula with SUM Function in Excel

 Note: You may think the digits after the decimal is .0600 where four digits are present.
 But .0600 and .06 are the same numbers.
 You can also use the Decrease Decimal command to adjust the number of decimal places after the decimal point.

-Using the ROUND Function Separately to Round a Formula Having the SUM Function
+Round a Formula Having SUM Function Using ROUND Function Separately

 This technique is also easy to remember.
 You will have to apply the SUM function and the ROUND function separately.
-The only extra work for this method is adding an additional cell below the data table.
+The only extra work for this method is adding a cell below the data table.

 Syntax